rsarpal/owamail/readme.md

 ```

   Running tests in:
  - Chrome 87.0.4280.88 / macOS 11.1.0

- Initiate Auth And Send Email
+ Initiate Auth, Send and Verify Email
- ✓ Initiate Auth
- ✓ Send Email
- ✓ Verify Email
+ ✓ Authenticate Send Email with url and Verify Email

- Send Email With Attachment And Verfiy it
+ Initiate Auth Send Email With Attachment And Verfiy it
- ✓ Send Email With Attachment
+ ✓ Authenticate, Send Email with Attachment and Verify Email
- ✓ Verify Email With Attachment

 ```